 To pamper body and mind further the spa offers holistic treatments to improve physical and spiritual balance.
 Alongside this there is a yoga studio, steam rooms, Jacuzzi and gym.

-A large array of land and sea based activities can be easily arranged at Point Yamu including tennis, golf, Thai Boxing, Rock Climbing, kayaking sailing, fishing and scuba diving.
+A large array of land and sea based activities can be easily arranged at Point Yamu including tennis, golf, Thai Boxing, Rock Climbing, kayaking, sailing, fishing and scuba diving.
 For a spot of culture, head to the markets or take in some of the local architecture or eat at some local restaurants.
 Old Phuket Town offers a walk back to history with its snaking streets and funny little boutiques.
-Elephant trekking is another option, a fun way to explore the countryside - although be warned not the most comfortable!

 Or alternatively you can just stay at Point Yamu to enjoy the extensive facilities on site.
 The spa offers a comprehensive list of treatments as well as a Jacuzzi, sauna and relaxation area.
 The pool and its comfortable lounge furniture is an ideal way to pass the afternoon away with a good book and the odd refreshing lap around the pool.
 If you're feeling energetic, head to the gym for a spot of cardio or weight lifting.